openmultiplayer/web/docs/scripting/functions/GetVehicleVelocity.md

 :::tip

 This function can be used to retrieve a vehicle's speed (km/h, m/s or mph).
-For more info look here.

 :::

 ## Related Functions

-- [GetPlayerVelocity](GetPlayerVelocity): Get a player's velocity.
 - [SetVehicleVelocity](SetVehicleVelocity): Set a vehicle's velocity.
 - [SetPlayerVelocity](SetPlayerVelocity): Set a player's velocity.
+- [GetPlayerVelocity](GetPlayerVelocity): Get a player's velocity.